Craigharrison79/MS1-Dental-Clinic/README.md

     - First time visitor goals:

-        - As a first time using of the site, I wanted to understand what serivces is on offered, the main purpose of the site and how I can contact someone.
+        - As a first time user of the site, I want to understand what services is offered, the main purpose of the site and how I can contact someone.

-            1. On visiting the website the customer is greeted with a easy to read website that is clean on the eye.
+            1. On visiting the website the customer is greeted with an easy to read website that is clean on the eye.
-            A simple navbar that is plan and easy to understand with an call to action button "Call Us"  This give the customer a quick and easy way to contact someone without having to search the website.
+            A simple navbar that is plain and easy to understand with an call to action button "Call Us" .
+This gives the customer a quick and easy way to contact someone without having to search the website.

-            2. Just below the navbar is the hero image, welcome message and also with a "Book Now" call to action button.
+            2. Just below the navbar is the hero image, welcome message and also a "Book Now" call to action button.
 This call to action button will send the user straight to the contact page.

-            3. From entering the site the user is given options to navigate the site one by navbar and two by scroll down.
-And two ways to contact someone by one by telephone and one by email.
+            3. From entering the site the user is given options to navigate the site, one by navbar and two by scroll down.
+And two ways to contact someone, one by telephone and one by email.

-        - As a first time visitor, I wanted the site to be easy to navigate and easy to move, to and from different section.
+         - As a first time visitor, I wanted the site to be easy to navigate trough and easy to move too and from different sections.

-            1. I design the navbar to be fix to the top of the page so the user always has a recognize spot to navigate from.
+            1. I designed the navbar to be fixed to the top of the page so the user always has a recognisable spot to navigate from.

-            2. When the user click on any call to action buttons the use will be transport to the relevant section on the page.
-If this is to a form then the site will open a "model" which keep the user at the same spot on the site and avoid any confusion about their place on the site.
+            2. When the user clicks on any call to action button the user will be transported to the relevant section on the page.
+If this is to a form then the site will open a "model" which keeps the user at the same spot on the site and will thereby avoid any confusion about their place on the site.

-            3. Model give a customer two ways to exit.
-One to just click on the website page to return to the page or Two a cross at top of the model to click to exit.
+            3. The Model gives a customer two ways to exit.
+               - a.
+To click on the website page to return to the page
+               - b.
+To click a cross at top of the model to exit.

             This will give the user a clean way to exit and return to the site.

-        - As visiting for the first time.
-I want to get a idea of what services are on offer,  as well as some information about the ower.
+        - As a first time visitor, I also want to get an idea of what services are on offer,  as well as some information about the owner.

-            1. As the user scroll down they will arrive on the service section where they in read about the different type of services.
+        1. As the user scrolls down he/she will arrive on the service section where he/she can read about the different types of services.
             On scrolling further the user will be able to read about the owner.

             1a.
-On the user reading about the owner they have a call to action book to allow the user to email about becoming a customer.
+When the user is reading about the owner he/she will have a call to action button to allow the user to email the clinic about becoming a customer.

         - As a first time visitor, I want to find the location of the business.

-            1. The user can naviagate using the navbar to the location section and on arrival they are greeted with the map and address.
-The address once again in the footer section at the bottom of the page.
+            1. The user can navigate using the navbar to the location section and on arrival he/she will be greeted with a map and the address.
+The address can also be found in the footer section at the bottom of the page.

     - Returning customer goals:

-        - As a customer returns, I want to find more information about the business, like how to interact with the business.
+        - As a returning customer, I want to find more information about the business, like how to interact with the business.

-            1. The user can find social media in the footer which allows them to engage and keep them up to date with the going on in the business.
+            1. The user can find social media in the footer which allows he/she to engage and keep up to date with what is going on in the business.

-        - As a returning visitor, I want to have a easy way of get in contact with the business to gain further information about a particular thing.
+        - As a returning visitor, I want to have an easy way of getting in contact with the business to gain further information about a particular thing.

-            1. I place a call to action button "Call Us" in the navbar.
-This give the visitor a quick and easy way to phone the business.
-But when viewed on a phone, the call to action button will be place below the hero image and welcome message.
-As it is unviewable on the on a small screen view due to the toggle menu.
+            1. I have placed a call to action button "Call Us" in the navbar.
+This gives the visitor a quick and easy way to phone the business.
+But when viewed on a smartphone, the call to action button will be placed below the hero image and welcome message.
+This is moved on smaller screens, as the call to action button is unviewable due to the toggle menu.
-            Place the button here still allows the visitor to see the button once the page has loaded.
+            Placing the button here allows the visitor to see the button once the page has loaded.

-            2. Like above there is a call to action button also in the hero image section to allow the visitor the options to email any question they may have.
+            2. Like above there is also a call to action button in the hero image section to allow the visitor the option to email regarding any questions he/she may have.

-            3. Also in the footer I left the email address for if someone wanted to send a email via a personal email account or if the user wanted to take it for future uses.
+            3. Also in the footer I have left the email address of the business if someone wants to send a email via a personal email account or if the user wants to take it for future use.

-            4. The user can also use the navbar to location the contact section to leave a message about any question they have.
+            4. The user can also use the navbar to locate the contact section to leave a message about any question he/she may have.